 Ancient Tibetan Buddhist Culture

-Tsum Valley is deeply rooted and connected with the Bon religion, that intertwined with Tibetan Buddhism culture, and is even regarded as one of the 108 sacred valleys, "Beyul," which indicates a hidden valley by none other than Buddhist Master Padmasambhava- so one can imagine how blessed this territory is in terms of rich tapestry of Tibtean culture that are preserved from generation to generation.
+Tsum Valley is deeply rooted and connected with the Bon religion, that intertwined with Tibetan Buddhism culture, and is even regarded as one of the 108 sacred valleys, "Beyul," which indicates a hidden valley by none other than Buddhist Master Padmasambhava.
+Hence, one can imagine how blessed this territory is in terms of a rich tapestry of Tibetan culture that is preserved from generation to generation.
 The living proof is the ancient houses that seem like 90s houses made with stones, wood carvings, and flanked with colorful prayer flags, which you get to see during the trek.

 While being in the lower trails, the diverse communities such as Gurung, Sherpa, and Tamang will surely warm your heart with great hospitality, whereas at the upper section, the distinct "Tsumba people" - origin of Tibet, will surely amuse you in a good way.
 Going back in time, the Tsum valley was referred to as Tsum Tso Chuksum, which used to be a culturally distinct region far from the outside influxion, which is why you can still get an insight into the Tsum kingdom, where Tsumbas run their daily livelihood in the form of yak herding, animal husbandry, and many other ways, such as Thangka paintings that reflect their inheritance culture.

-Besides, settling at their tea houses, throughout the Tsum Valley Trek is a cultural retreat itself as well as you get to see their daily rituals in the form of meditation echoing in the air, female wearing colorful traditional attire and praying with beads in their hands, and ritual prayers in home showcasing how such culture are thriving at isolated valley far from the modern civilized world.
+Besides, settling at their tea houses, throughout the Tsum Valley Trekking is a cultural retreat itself as well, as you get to see their daily rituals in the form of meditation echoing in the air, women wearing colorful traditional attire and praying with beads in their hands, and ritual prayers in homes showcasing how such cultures are thriving in an isolated valley far from the modern civilized world.

-Located at 4200 meters, this Tsum Valley Trekking reaches the highest elevation at Ganesh Himal Base Camp, which touches two protected areas of Manaslu Conservation Area and Langtang National Park as well.
-Attaining this base camp, it showers you with an impeccable prominent views of mountains such as the Annapurna massif, and of course the Ganesh Himal itself, along with Ganesh I, III, IV, Langtang, and Mt.
-Manaslu giving you a sense of accomplishment after reaching at such high altitude with the best rewardable views.
+Located at 4200 meters, this adventure reaches the highest elevation at Ganesh Himal Base Camp, which touches two protected areas of the Manaslu Conservation Area and Langtang National Park as well.
+Attaining this base camp, it showers you with an impeccable, prominent view of mountains such as the Annapurna massif, and of course the Ganesh Himal itself, along with Ganesh I, III, IV, Langtang, and Mt.
+Manaslu, giving you a sense of accomplishment after reaching such a high altitude with the most rewarding views.

 While we might perceive this trek to be all about breathtaking mountains and landscapes with off-beaten adventure, the diverse cultural exploration enriches our expedition and enhances the enlightenment of hidden Tibetan culture within the isolated section of the Himalayas.

-Our Tsum Valley Trek cost starts from USD 680 and goes up to USD 999, which includes all the requirements for the expedition, from permit fees, transportation facilities, to lodging, meals, an experienced guide, and official tax.
-The pricing simply depends on the number. of hikers that your group holds, for instance, if you have a larger number of trekkers, then the price will be slightly cheaper, that minimized to USD 680, and if your group exceed 10 trekkers, then, it can go below USD 600, but please remember it also depends on the facilities you opt for.
+Whereas, our Tsum Valley Trek costs start from USD 899 and go up to USD 1199, which includes all the requirements for the expedition, from permit fees, transportation facilities, to lodging, meals, an experienced guide, and official tax.
+The pricing simply depends on the number. of hikers that your group holds, for instance, if you have a larger number of trekkers, then the price will be slightly lower, that minimized to USD 680, and if your group exceeds 10 trekkers, then it can go below USD 899, but please remember it also depends on the facilities you opt for.

-To simplify, here is the outline, how the price varies depending on the group, especially customized for 2025 and 2026:
+To simplify, here is the outline of how the price varies depending on the group, especially customized for 2026 and 2027:

 Being in service for 15+ years, Destination Himalaya Treks carries expertise in making your trip safe, successful, and of course! hassle-free journey, ensuring that every penny that you have spent becomes one hundred percent.

-Our trekking guides are highly experienced and licensed, with are medically equipped, so in case of an emergency, they handle such conditions with ease.
-From you visualizing the packages, and DHT Team crafting it, with your demand, budget, and preference, we let you design your packages, in case our package doesn't fit your taste.
-We always look forward to ensuring that your journey in the Himalayas is safe, which is why our Tsum Valley Trek itinerary is set accordingly with great acclimatization days and gradual ascent to avoid the risk of altitude sickness.
+Our trekking guides are highly experienced and licensed, and are medically equipped, so in case of an emergency, they handle such conditions with ease.
+From you visualizing the packages and the DHT Team crafting them, with your demand, budget, and preference, we let you design your packages.
+In case our package doesn't fit your taste.
+We always look forward to ensuring that your journey in the Himalayas is safe, which is why our itinerary is set accordingly with great acclimatization days and gradual ascent to avoid the risk of altitude sickness.

 Besides, our cost is transparent; whatever you see, you get it.
 There are no hidden charges.
-To know more, you can check our include and exclude section at the cost details mentioned.
+To know more, you can check our include and exclude section for the cost details mentioned.
 If you have any queries, then let us know anytime.
-You can either mail us at info(a)destinationhimalayatreks.com or WhatsApp us at +977 9851016814, or directly call us 24/7.
-If you are looking for alternative treks, in a short time, and offers the same Tibetan culture exploration at the same time with great views of mountains, then you can check our other beginner-friendly short packages, such as the Langtang Valley Trek, Poon Hill Trek, Mardi Himal Trek., with us.

 Additional Benefits of choosing us